 - Contact Us

 Acute lymphoblastic leukaemia, or ALL, occurs when the genetic material of cells in the bone marrow become damaged or changed, producing mutations that affect normal cell growth and division.
 The abnormal cells then replicate, causing cancer.
 If undetected, the cancer can spread beyond the bone marrow and move to other parts of the body.
-All of the blood cells in the body are produced by bone marrow – a spongy material found inside bones.
-Bone marrow produces specialised cells called stem cells which have the ability to develop into three important types of blood cells:

 Symptoms of ALL usually begin slowly before rapidly getting severe as the number of blast cells (immature white blood cells) in your blood increases.
 Most of the symptoms are caused by the lack of healthy blood cells in your blood supply.

 In some cases of ALL, the affected cells can spread from your bloodstream into your central nervous system.
 This can cause a series of neurological symptoms.
 If any of these symptoms apply to you, or if you have any concerns about similar symptoms, it is essential that you see your doctor at once, as your chances of recovery are much higher if your cancer is diagnosed early.

 If you’re referred to CCL for diagnosis, your consultant or oncologist will advise you on which tests are relevant to your individual symptoms.
 There are a number of different tests for ALL, including:

 At CCL, patients with ALL are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.
 Treatment for ALL usually begins a few days after diagnosis, and is carried out in the following stages:

 At CCL we provide support that caters to both the physical and emotional needs of the patient, before, during and after treatment.